the fp is shopping-nightlife

 Addis Ababa's main market (known as the merkado) is thought to be the largest in Africa and is more an experience than a shopping destination.
 A pleasant alternative is Shiromeda Market, which is often considered as a good place to purchase traditional clothing.
 For other souvenirs, you are likely to find a bargain in the myriad of stalls and shops that line Churchill Avenue and around the Piazza district.

-For high-quality goods, Gallery 21 (Churchill Avenue) and Alert Handicraft Shop (off the Addis Ababa Ring Road) are your top choices, while SoleRebels Footwear (several stores with one at the Hilton hotel) is the world's only Fair Trade certified shoe company that makes super-funky footwear using organic cotton and traditional eucalyptus looms.
+For high-quality goods, Gallery 21 (Churchill Avenue) and Alert Handicraft Shop (off the Addis Ababa Ring Road) are your top choices, while SoleRebels Footwear (several stores including one at the Hilton hotel) is the world's only Fair Trade certified shoe company that makes super-funky footwear using organic cotton and traditional eucalyptus looms.

 Outside of the capital, Aksum is known for its basketry work, Bahir Dar is famed for its leather 'picnic basket' known as agelgil, and Harar is the place to head for quality coffee beans.